 The Claim Checker is not a substitute for full legal advice.
 It is an early screening step.
 If the matter appears to have substance and you want to take it further, specialist legal advice can then follow.

-What kinds of cases might justify a closer look?
+What kinds of cases might be worth exploring further?

 That depends on the facts, but common themes include lack of capacity, undue influence, suspicious circumstances, problems with signing and witnessing, fraud, and claims for reasonable financial provision.